prg007/Lets_Network/README.md

 ## Getting Started
 **Important** : You must use a **Mac** environment.
 Building does not work on the Linux Virtual Machine (as far as we tried).
 ### What you need
 Catch2, Crow, cpr, cmake, make, Boost (must have boost version 1.69 specifically.
-Doesn't work with other versions due to crow.).
+Doesn't work with boost versions greater than 1.69 due to [this issue](https://github.com/ipkn/crow/issues/340)).

 We'll go over how to manage these dependencies and compile in the next section.
 We've provided a `zip` file containing all our